Noise rock: 1970s–1980s: Origins

 During the late 1970s to early 1980s, the term "noise rock" became associated with an offshoot of punk groups that showcased an increasingly abrasive approach which merged extreme levels of atonality, distortion, and guitar feedback with traditional rock music instrumentation.

-By the late 1970s, the advent of punk rock and post-punk, inspired bands in adopting a more abrasive approach to rock music, some of these early artists included San Francisco's influential acid-punk band Chrome, as well as art-punk group MX-80 Sound who influenced Steve Albini and Sonic Youth.
-However, most notable of these artists were Nick Cave's the Birthday Party, who inspired by the Pop Group, went on to influence "a generation of US noise-rock groups, from Sonic Youth to Big Black and the Jesus Lizard".
+The advent of punk rock and post-punk, inspired bands in adopting a more abrasive approach to rock music, some of these early artists included San Francisco's influential acid-punk band Chrome, as well as art-punk group MX-80 Sound who influenced Steve Albini and Sonic Youth.
+However, most notable of these artists were Nick Cave's the Birthday Party, who, inspired by the Pop Group, went on to influence "a generation of US noise-rock groups, from Sonic Youth to Big Black and the Jesus Lizard".
 Other influences include This Heat, Swell Maps, Wire, the Fall and Pere Ubu.
 In addition, "Weird Noise E.P." the British DIY punk various artists 7" single released in 1979 was the earliest noise rock compilation album.

 Guitarist Steve Albini of noise rock band Big Black stated in 1984 in an article that "good noise is like orgasm".
 He commented: "Anybody can play notes.
 There's no trick.
 What is a trick and a good one is to make a guitar do things that don't sound like a guitar at all.
 The point here is stretching the boundaries."
 He said that Ron Asheton of the Stooges "made squealy death noise feedback" on "Iggy's monstruous songs".
 Albini also mentioned John McKay of Siouxsie and the Banshees, saying: "The Scream is notable for a couple of things: only now people are trying to copy it, and even now nobody understands how that guitar player got all that pointless noise to stick together as songs".
 Albini also said that Keith Levene of Public Image Ltd had this "ability to make an excruciating noise come out of his guitar".
 Additionally, Andy Gill of Gang of Four would incorporate drawn-out abrasive guitar feedback on their song "Love Like Anthrax".

 In an article about noise rock, Spin wrote that the US compilation album No New York, produced by Brian Eno and released in 1978 was an important document of the late '70s New York no wave scene that acted as an influence to bands like Sonic Youth and Swans.
 It featured several songs of Lydia Lunch's first band Teenage Jesus and the Jerks along with material of other groups Mars, DNA and James Chance and the Contortions, other bands who were not featured on the compilation such as Theoretical Girls, Suicide, the Notekillers, Red Transistor, the Static and Jack Ruby were also influential to the scene.